Johnny Mathis Sings: History

 The song on this album that stood out for Mathis upon recollection was "Lovers in New York".
 "The minute I heard it in Breakfast at Tiffany's – and it was just that one scene when they were walking down the street in New York – I just loved it.
 And I said, I hope…there’s just got to be words to that, and it turns out there were.
 They were written by Jay Livingston and Ray Evans, who were wonderful writers…and nice men."

 The point of interest here that Mathis addressed most candidly, however, was the fact that he was saying farewell to Mercury with this album.
 He summarized the time spent with the label in relation to the rest of his recording career in 2012. "'The only time I was not secure in what I was doing was during the three years I was with Mercury.'"
 The years of mentoring he enjoyed as a new recording artist at Columbia ended rather abruptly when he arrived there. "'I needed someone to listen and suggest alternatives as far as my note selections were concerned…a producer who listens to you and says, "I like what you’re doing, but I hate that last note you made.
 Don't do that…do this."
 It just didn't work as well as it did at Columbia.'"
 The time at Mercury may have been frustrating, but it did begin a new path in terms of song selection. "'I'd listen to the stuff [recorded at Mercury] and wish I had a chance to do it again.
 But it was beneficial in many ways because I was eventually able to sing music that was the direction that I went to when I went back to Columbia…wonderful songs that were not necessarily big hits but ones that suited me intellectually as well as vocally.'"

 Reception

+Billboard wrote that "The dreamy vocal stylings of Mathis is enhanced by lush arrangements in this excpetional program of old and new tunes."
+Record World felt that "The tunes are new and old chestnuts-but warm and tasty and rich as Johnny sings them."
+Variety noted that Mathis "is showcased on a well-chosen songalog of oldies and recent hits."

-Joe Viglione of Allmusic wrote that "these dozen tunes are grade A and sequenced very nicely."
+Joe Viglione of AllMusic wrote that "these dozen tunes are grade A and sequenced very nicely."
 He also noted that the "vocal on "I Wish You Love" is extraordinary Mathis," and that he was especially fond of " a marvelous study of Bobby Hebb's "Sunny", a slow tempo rendition songwriter Hebb has stated he is most proud of".

+Chart performance

+This final Mercury LP debuted on the Billboard Top LP's chart in the issue dated April 1, 1967, reaching number 103 during an 11-week chart run.
+On the Cash Box albums chart, it made its debut in the issue dated April 8, 1967, and remained on the chart for seven weeks, peaking at number 65.